niedag/jeff-heaton-model-training-demo/README.md

 # How to use
 Train a model using the Jupyter Notebook file.
-To use the model, change your test string and run the python script!
+To use the model, change the test string and run the python script!

 Link: https://youtu.be/7YZOik5S3vs?si=lf1lvdtGAmxAIcps